AriannaBi/master-thesis-2024/generate/readme.md

 ## Description
 This project allow to generate random LTL/CTL formulas, mutate them randomly, test if the mutations and the original formula are equivalent

+## Pipeline
+generation of the formulas -> generation of the mutants -> filtration of the mutants -> check equivalences original-mutants

 ## Usage
 To use this project, run the following command: